modernweb-pl/wiremock-standalone/README.md

 ### Java runtime arguments

-You can pass options to Java runtime with `--java-arg` CLI argument:
+You can pass options to Java runtime with `--java-arg` CLI argument.
+All system properties are collected and appended to wiremock's `--permitted-system-keys` option.

 ```bash
 wiremock --java-arg -Dmy.custom.var=some-value --root-dir ./mock